certeu/morio/docs/docs/guides/services/proxy/readme.md

-While the proxy service does not handle authentication itself -- it is [the api service who does](/docs/guides/services/api) it is crucial in Morio's authentication flow as it is [ForwardAut middleware](https://doc.traefik.io/traefik/middlewares/http/forwardauth/) on the proxy service that intercepts all HTTP requests and passes them to the api service for authentication.
+While the proxy service does not handle authentication itself -- it is [the api service who does](/docs/guides/services/api) it is crucial in Morio's authentication flow as it is [ForwardAuth middleware](https://doc.traefik.io/traefik/middlewares/http/forwardauth/) on the proxy service that intercepts all HTTP requests and passes them to the api service for authentication.
 Only if the API allows the request will the proxy